discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 The data located in [/src/assets/modifierdata](../../../src/assets/modifierdata) specifies what effect each trait, passive-buffing skill, rune, sigil, food, utility, and buff has on your character.

-You can run `yarn testModifiers` in a clone of the repository to run the testModifiers.js script, which will check every YAML file in this folder for most possible mistakes or omissions.
+You can run `yarn testData` in a clone of the repository to run the testData.js script, which will check every YAML file in this folder for most possible mistakes or omissions.
 This script will be run automatically by GitHub when you push to a the source branch of an open pull request, including draft PRs, so don't worry if you don't want to set up NPM and Yarn just for this!

 Note that this script is not perfect and may have bugs, so ask in Discord if something seems off or if you're not sure what the problem is!